ID529/lectures/day2/readme.md

   * 3:30-3:05 Break
   * 3:05-3:35 Lecture: Reading in data from diverse data sources
   * 3:35-4:30 Lecture: Intro to ggplot2 (common types of figures, faceting, legends, patchwork, and saving figures)
-  * 4:30-5:00 Discussion: What makes an effective data visualization?
+  * 4:30-5:00 Discussion: What are the ingredients to a ggplot?
+What makes an effective data visualization?
   * 5:00-5:15 Demonstration of how to do the homework
   * 5:15-5:30 Time to work on homework, chat with classmates, peruse recommended reading